spacetelescope/drizzlepac/doc/source/singlevisit.rst

 The goal is to identify what exposures can be combined to create unique products.
 This grouping will be used to create the **product list**.
-The **product list** is a Python list of `drizzlepac/haputils/product/HAPProduct`(:ref:`product_api`) objects which represent each and every output product to be created for the visit.
+The **product list** is a Python list of `drizzlepac/haputils/product/HAPProduct` objects, described in :ref:`product_api` API docs, which represent each and every output product to be created for the visit.
 Each **Product** instance contains:

   * list of filenames for all input exposures that will contribute to the output drizzlep product